elisdanga/Additional_Resources/Haskell/Classes/Week 4 - More list comprehension/README.md

     getVolumes [(5, 10), (5, 2), (2, 10), (2, 5)] -> [785.4, 157.08, 125.66, 62.83]

 ## Task 21
-Define a function that returns a list containing only elements bigger than n.
+Define a function that receives a list and a natural number and returns a list containing only the numbers bigger than n.

 ## Task 22
 Define a function that returns a tuple (x, y) where x is True if for every element in two lists a<sub>i</sub> = x + b<sub>i</sub>.
 Return the boolean and the x.